 Time sheets received prior to 9 a.m. of Monday each week will be processed, and payment direct deposited into your account during the week (generally received into your account on Wednesday).
 If you do not submit your time sheet on time your pay will not be processed until the following week.
 Each employee is responsible for submitting their own time sheet as soon as possible after they have worked.
+Time sheets must include all days worked for the given event.
+Time sheets will not be accepted if a partial number of days worked are recorded.

-Timesheets can be submitted by email, mailed, online or in person at the office.
+Timesheets can be submitted by email (apsi@apsi.net.au), mailed, online or in person at the office.
 The online form can be found at www.apsi.net.au/staff.
 You can also collect a timesheet from the office or request a blank form to be sent to you via email.